 E – Employers are most interested in your work history.
 This should be written in reverse chronological order.
 Don’t waste space listing too many details of the position (i.e. specific dates of rotations and job responsibilities) instead use this as an opportunity to highlight your achievements with additional narrative.

-F – If you have worked more than 2 or 3 jobs already you probably will not have space for education history on your first page.
-If you do have space try to ensure you once again make this section relevant to the post and supportive of your career statement.
+Don’t waste space listing too many details of the position (i.e. specific dates of rotations and job responsibilities); instead, use this as an opportunity to highlight your achievements with additional narrative.
+If you have worked more than 2 or 3 jobs already, you probably will not have space for your education history on your first page.
+If you do have space, try to ensure you once again make this section relevant to the post and supportive of your career statement.

 The Front Page.

 The Front Page is where you should focus your effort most.
-So its best to at least start here.
-Remember you can always make a draft of this bit then fill in other remaining elements and then come back to it.
+So it’s best to at least start here.
+Remember, you can always make a draft of this bit, then fill in the other remaining elements, and then come back to it.

 6 to 8 Seconds To Review Your CV.

 The front page is therefore extremely critical.
 It should be where you put all your best information.
-This makes it easy for the person reviewing your CV to determine that you are worthy of a more deeper review.
-Which in most cases means progressing to the interview phase.
+This makes it easy for the person reviewing your CV to determine that you are worthy of a deeper review.
+Which, in most cases, means progressing to the interview phase.

 The Front Page should consist of the following elements (see the hot-spotted image):